 Ostrow’s bachelor of science (BS) in dental hygiene provides students with a uniquely comprehensive dental hygiene education that is internationally renowned for excellence.

 - Among the more than 300 dental hygiene programs in the United States, only 55 — including USC — confer a bachelor’s degree.

 - The BS in dental hygiene requires successful completion of the dental hygiene curriculum, which includes coursework in the basic sciences and clinical and general education.

 - USC dental hygiene students learn about the ethics, values, skills and knowledge essential to the profession.
-They learn to assess the patient’s medical, dental and social histories, and they are prepared to provide educational, clinical and consultative services to individuals and populations of all ages, including the medically compromised, mentally or physically challenged and socially or culturally disadvantaged.
+They learn to assess the patient’s medical, dental and social histories, and are prepared to provide educational, clinical and consultative services to individuals and populations of all ages, including the medically compromised, mentally or physically challenged and socially or culturally disadvantaged.

-- The program emphasizes health promotion and disease prevention, as well as the dental hygienist’s role in the community.
+- The program emphasizes health promotion and disease prevention as well as the dental hygienist’s role in the community.
 Nutritional counseling and tobacco cessation strategies are included in the curriculum.

 - Our faculty includes renowned experts in patient education, advanced non-periodontal therapy, clinical research and community outreach.